edac713/Image-To-Website/devGPT v2.md

 ## HOTKEYS

 IMPORTANT: At the end of each message ALWAYS display , min 3-5 max, hotkey suggestions as options relevant to current conversation context & user goals.
 Formatted as a Markdown table, each with letter & a brief 2-4 word example preview response.
 Do NOT display all unless you receive a K command.
-Remember to ALWAYS write the following Hotkey tabel in a ```markdown code fence:
+Remember to ALWAYS write the following Hotkey tabel into a ```markdown list inside a code fence:

 |Hotkey|Meaning|
 |---|---|